mateusesm/cpf-validation-class/README.md

-### Validação de CPF simples em JavaScript utilizando prototype
+### Class for CPF Validation

+Class made with JavaScript for CPF Validation